 I finished work just in time to Zoom into my video book club.
 We have record attendance these days, now that no one can travel.
 Only Fran (who forgot) and Barbarella (family commitment) were not with us.
 The House on Mango Street by Sandra Cisneros drew praise for its poetic sketches of a young girl’s Hispanic neighborhood in Chicago as she navigates adolescence, as well as criticism, particularly from Sandy, who thought it was in needed of better editing.

 Afterwards, Steve voted for an escapist Hollywood film Hancock, in which Will Smith plays a scruffy and despised Superhero with an image problem.
 Jason Bateman, a PR man whose life Hancock saves, sets out to soften his very rough edges.
 Charlize Theron plays his wife, who has reservations about Hancock.

 Sunday, May 10, 2020

 I woke up at 7 am, chagrined to realize my phone was on the charger downstairs overnight rather than at the bedside.
-Luckily, there is no evidence I missed any calls.
-I was covering from midnight until 7 am.
+Luckily, there was no evidence I missed any calls.
+I covered from midnight until 7 am.
 This is mostly just in case the system goes down, as overnight reads are done by StatRad.

 Today is Mother’s Day, as well as Mama’s 84th birthday.
 Ohana is still in lock-down mode.
-They have a birthday lunch for her and I Facetimed in a birthday greeting.
-Clarissa had organized presents from us, including a bouquet of pink flowers and treats from Harry & David.
+They had a birthday lunch for her and I Facetimed in a birthday greeting.
+Clarissa organized presents from us, including a bouquet of pink flowers and treats from Harry & David.